 Our first taste for hiking came in Ollantaytambo where we climbed 200 odd steps to the top of a fortress which doubled as a temple to the sun with amazing views, followed by climbing the opposite hill that afternoon which would have been at least double the height.
 So far everything was good at almost 3000m with no symptoms of altitude sickness until we began climbing.
 Who would have thought a leisurely walk uphill could be so difficult with less oxygen available?
 The views were well and truly worth the spluttering.

-A leisurely 13km of undulating ground, beautiful scenery and amazingly our porters managed to arrive at lunch, pitch tents, prepare a three course meal, wait for us to leave, pack it down, pass us on the road and arrive at camp ahead of time to do it all again for dinner.
+We started with a leisurely 13km of undulating ground, beautiful scenery and amazingly our porters managed to arrive at lunch, pitch tents, prepare a three course meal, wait for us to leave, pack it down, pass us on the road and arrive at camp ahead of time to do it all again for dinner.
 This is total glamping!
-Feeling marginally guilty but very thankful for what they do because I don’t think any of us could have mustered the energy to pitch a tent at the end of each day.
+We were feeling marginally guilty but very thankful for what they do because I don’t think any of us could have mustered the energy to pitch a tent at the end of each day.

-By far the most challenging.
+Day 2 was by far the most challenging!
 It involved 6km of climbing and 3km of decent.
-Climbing to 4215m, the aptly named “Dead Woman’s Pass” or “Warmiwanuska” has been one of my biggest achievements.
+Climbing to 4215m, the aptly named “Dead Woman’s Pass” or “Warmiwanuska”, has been one of my biggest achievements.
 I still get goose bumps thinking about how elated and exhausted I was all at once.
 We survived the hardest day!

 The final 10km continued to amaze us.
 The rain stopped and we had a magnificent day.
 We saw baby llamas on the trail, defeated the ‘Gringo Killer’ (an insanely steep set of steps cruelly situated right before the sun gate) and the first view of Machu Picchu.
 It was by far the most amazing place I’ve seen and even more amazing in person than in photos.
 It was worth every step!